getsentry/sentry-docs/docs/learn/quotas.rst

 Filter by issue
 ~~~~~~~~~~~~~~~

-If there is an issue that you unable to take action on but that continues to occur, you
+If there is an issue that you are unable to take action on but that continues to occur, you
-can delete and discard it.
-This will delete most data associated with an issue and
+can delete and discard it from the issue details page by clicking "delete and discard future events."
-filter out matching events before they ever reach your stream.
-Matching events will
+This will delete most data associated with an issue and filter out matching events before
-not count towards your quota.
+they ever reach your stream.
+Matching events will not count towards your quota.

 .. note:: Discarding issues is avaliable only on Medium, Large and Enterprise Plans